22326910/foodie-recipe-app/README.md

 The public feed needs an internet connection.
 Your own recipes and favorites stay available on this device offline.
 DummyJSON supplies sample data, not a shared user database.

-## Project notes

-This project does not contain code, images, or other assets from the unrelated `mathiramilo/foodie` delivery app ZIP.
-The screen references informed the layout and colors only.